Somerset County Parenting Time Lawyer

 - Drug or alcohol abuse

-- The parent no longer has contact with the child
+- The parent no longer desires contact with the child